JakeWnuk/Gutenwords/README.md

 ##### *After removing duplicates from the text so multiple usages in one text count as one
 ##### **Somewhat inaccurate as it is guessed based on surrounding text and is only recorded once

+## How can I use this for hash cracking?
+This is very useful when cracking hashes as you get a large language corpus in a single location for filtering and creating wordlists.
+It is very effective at targeting passphrases as well because of the part of speech tagging.
+For example, one could take a list of all the most popular English nouns and adjectives and quickly make a combinator wordlist or take all the french words and create passphrases in a V-ADJ-N form, then utilize the collocation database to create common phrase combinations.
+The corpus could also be mutated with 1337sp34k or other rules that can give a jumping point for specific applications or combined with keywords taken from target metadata to create new wordlists.